-Guidelines and Criteria for ALL General Education Courses (for 2014 General Education
+Guidelines and Criteria for ALL General Education Courses

 Communication skills are a central part of this proposed general education curriculum.
 While specific writing requirements are not detailed in the newly approved General Education categories, all approved courses must provide students with meaningful opportunities to communicate the results of their inquiries and analyses.
 All types of communication are encouraged, including any form of communication specific to a discipline: oral, written, visual, graphic, and other forms of communication.
-Departments and faculty teaching general education courses must determine the best way to provide students with meaningful practice in communication.
+Departments and faculty teaching general education courses must determine the best way to provide students with meaningful practice with communication skills.

 In addition to communication skills, all general education courses must:

 - Be appropriate for students with no prior college-level background in the category of study.

 - Include appropriate general and category-specific technologies to advance and expand students’ information literacy and technology skills.

 - Promote and develop college-level reading ability (e.g. advanced vocabulary, reading for multiple levels of meaning, comprehension of expressions of the discipline under study.)